csula/cs460-fall-2015/documents/notes/knowledge-representation.md

 # Objectives

-* Learn how to represent knowledge using Graph
+* Learn how to represent knowledge using Graph as data structure
 * Homework 1 discussion

 # Metrics/Desired Outcomes